 BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers

-BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers: BSc is a three-year program in most of the universities.
+BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers: BSc is a three-year program in most universities.
 Some of the universities also offer BSc Honours.
 After getting enrolled for BSc, there are certain things you require the most to get better grades/marks in BSc.
 Out of those, there are BSc Study Material, BSc Sample Model Practice Mock Question Answer Papers along with BSc Previous Year Papers.
-At gurujistudy.com you can easily get all these study material and notes for free.
-Here in this post, we are happy to provide you BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers.
+At gurujistudy.com you can easily get all these study materials and notes for free.
+Here in this post, we are happy to provide you with BSc 1st Year Botany Xanthophyla Sample Model Practice Question Answer Papers.

 Q.1.
-Describe the systematic position, structure and reproduction of Vaucheria.
+Describe the systematic position, structure, and reproduction of Vaucheria.

 Ans.1.
 The systematic position of Vaucheria has been the subject of debate for more than eight decades.
 A number of botanists had been placing Vaucheriaceae under the order Siphonales (class Chlorophyceae) following Fritsch.
-This was because the zoospores bear equal cilia (Isokonate) and have oogamous type of sexual reproduction.
+This was because the zoospores bear equal cilia (Isokonate) and have monogamous type of sexual reproduction.

 The genus was later on shifted to Xanthophyceae.
 The suggestion, in fact, for its placement under Xanthophyceae had first come from Boglean (1900) followed by Blackman and Tinelsey (1900) because of the heterokont nature of antherozoids and oil as reserve food material.